 Each owner may participate in the draft in person, by phone, or by submitting a list of players (150 or up to the number of your latest pick).
 The list needs to be in one-week prior to the draft to the Commissioner.

 The draft will include five rounds, with each team awarded one selection.
 The order of the draft will be according to the inverse finish of the previous season, except for the teams with the six worst records.
 Ties will be broken with a coin flip by the Commissioner.
-The six worst records will participate in a draft lottery.
+If, after all other considerations such as the draft lottery, two or more teams are tied on the basis of record for draft position, an order of the teams will be randomly determined.
+This order will be used for rounds 1, 4 and 5.
+The reverse order of teams will be used for rounds 2, 3 and all other post-draft selections (e.g. waiver draft and free agent claims) The six worst records will participate in a draft lottery.
 All playoff teams will pick after teams not making the playoffs.
 They will be in reverse of where they finished in the playoffs.
 Teams eliminated in the same round will draft based on reverse order of regular season records.

 The team with the worst record will get six lots, followed by the next worst with five lots and so forth.
 A lot is drawn to see which team will select first, and then all of that team’s lots are removed.
 This is repeated until there is one team left and that team picks sixth.
 The order stays the same for each round.